Bioniccraze17/Bioniccraze17/README.md

-- 👋 Hi, I’m @Bioniccraze17
+- 👋 Hi, I’m Harshit Prasad
-- 👀 I’m interested in Coding
+- 👀 I’m interested in AI/ML
 - 🌱 I’m currently learning Information Technology
-- 💞️ I’m looking to collaborate on Phyton
+- 💞️ I’m looking to collaborate on Machine learning and Python.
 - 📫 How to reach me hstpsd@gmail.com

 <!---